 If you’re looking for a pole to go backpacking with, this may be a bit heavy if you’re traveling for a distance, and they would stick out of a 60-liter backpack.

-Green Elephant Telescoping Tarp Poles (Set of 2) — Best Value
+Green Elephant (Set of 2) — Best Telescoping Tarp Poles

 They have a collapse-proof locking mechanism removing the risk of your tarp buckling on top of you during bad weather, and they come with a one-year guarantee.

 If you’re camping in a remote spot, and your gear bag happens to get damaged, these two tent poles would be sturdy enough to make a travois as they can support up to 35 pounds, helping you to get your stuff safely back to your car.